Sinking of the Moskva: Impact

-The loss of Moskva is considered significant and humiliating to Russian president Vladimir Putin, but "more about psychological damage than material damage" according to Mykola Bielieskov from Ukraine's National Institute for Strategic Studies, who said that it would not completely lift Russia's naval blockade on Ukraine, but showed that Ukraine could employ sophisticated weaponry effectively.
-The Institute for the Study of War reached similar conclusions and said the loss of the ship might force Russia "to either deploy additional air and point-defense assets to the Black Sea battlegroup or withdraw vessels from positions near the Ukrainian coast."
+The loss of Moskva is considered significant and humiliating to Russian president Vladimir Putin, but is "more about psychological damage than material damage," according to Mykola Bielieskov from Ukraine's National Institute for Strategic Studies, who said that it would not completely lift Russia's naval blockade on Ukraine, but showed that Ukraine could employ sophisticated weaponry effectively.
+The Institute for the Study of War reached similar conclusions and said the loss of the ship might force Russia "to either deploy additional air and point-defence assets to the Black Sea battlegroup or withdraw vessels from positions near the Ukrainian coast."
 Russia moved five other warships further away from the Ukrainian coast.

-Moskva was the only warship in Russia's Black Sea Fleet with the S-300F missile system for long-range air defense.
-The ship did not itself fire missiles at land targets in Ukraine, but provided anti-aircraft support to vessels that did; the sinking prompted Russian ships, now less protected, to move further offshore.
+Moskva was the only warship in Russia's Black Sea Fleet with the S-300F missile system for long-range air defence.
+The ship did not itself fire missiles at land targets in Ukraine but provided anti-aircraft support to vessels that did; the sinking prompted Russian ships, now less protected, to move further offshore.
 Retired US Rear Admiral Samuel J. Cox, director of the Naval History and Heritage Command, told The New York Times that with the loss of the ship "any amphibious assault on Ukraine would be much more dangerous for Russia, with its landing and amphibious ships much more vulnerable to attacks."

-In June 2022, Russian Vasily Bykov class corvettes were spotted fitted with ground-based Tor-M1/2 anti-air missile systems on deck; analysts speculated that the arrangement was to compensate for the loss of seaborne air defense following the loss of the Moskva.
+In June 2022, Russian Vasily Bykov-class corvettes were spotted fitted with ground-based Tor-M1/2 anti-air missile systems on deck; analysts speculated that the arrangement was to compensate for the loss of seaborne air defence following the loss of the Moskva.
 Also in June, some of Russia's many gas platforms were attacked due to decreased area protection, about halfway between Crimea and occupied Snake Island.
 By August, the Russian Navy's ability to control the Black Sea had decreased as Odesa was no longer threatened from sea.
 However, the Russian Navy maintained the ability to protect Russian exports crossing the sea.

-While two sister ships of Moskva were deployed to the Eastern Mediterranean as of February 2022, Turkey closed the Turkish Straits to belligerent warships whose home port is not in the Black Sea for the duration of the war, following the Montreux Convention; consequently Russia cannot send ships to replace the lost Moskva from its other fleet bases without violating Turkish sovereignty.
+While two sister ships of Moskva were deployed to the Eastern Mediterranean as of February 2022, Turkey closed the Turkish Straits to belligerent warships whose home port is not in the Black Sea for the duration of the war, following the Montreux Convention; consequently, Russia cannot send ships to replace the lost Moskva from its other fleet bases without violating Turkish sovereignty.

 In 2020, the archpriest of the Russian Orthodox Church Sevastopol District said that a fragment of the True Cross (a very rare relic important to many Christians who believe that it is the cross on which Jesus was crucified) would be kept in Moskvas chapel.
 There was speculation after her sinking that the relic may have gone down with the ship.